 High levels of legumes, pulses or potatoes appear to be more common in diets labeled as “grain-free,” but it is not yet known how these ingredients may be linked to cases of DCM.
 Additionally, legumes/pulses and potatoes may appear as ingredients in foods that are not labeled as “grain-free.”
 Changes in diet, especially for dogs with DCM, should be made in consultation with a licensed veterinarian.

 At this time, we are not advising dietary changes based solely on the information we have gathered so far.
-If you have questions or concerns about your dog’s health or its diet, we suggest that you consult your veterinarian for individualized advice that takes into account your dog’s specific needs and medical history.
+If you have questions or concerns about your dog’s health or its diet, we suggest that you consult your veterinarian, who may consult a board-certified veterinary nutritionist, for individualized advice that considers your dog’s specific needs and medical history.

 Different dogs have different nutritional needs based on a number of factors, so nutrition advice is not one-size-fits-all.
-The FDA recommends consulting your veterinarian for personalized advice about what to feed your dog.
+The FDA recommends asking your veterinarian, who may consult a board-certified or veterinary nutritionist, for advice about what to feed your dog.

-It’s important to note that the reports include dogs that have eaten grain-free and grain containing foods, and also include vegetarian or vegan formulations.
+It’s important to note that the reports include dogs that have eaten grain-free and grain containing foods and also include vegetarian or vegan formulations.
 They also include all forms of diets: kibble, canned, raw and home-cooked.
-This is why we do not think these cases can be explained simply by whether or not they contain grains, or by brand or manufacturer.
+Therefore, we do not think these cases can be explained simply by whether or not they contain grains, or by brand or manufacturer.

 To put this issue into proper context, the American Veterinary Medical Association estimates that there are 77 million pet dogs in the United States.
-As of November 30, 2018, the FDA has received reports about 325 dogs diagnosed with DCM suspected to be linked to diet.
+As of April 30, 2019, the FDA has received reports about 560 dogs diagnosed with DCM suspected to be linked to diet.
 Tens of millions of dogs have been eating dog food without developing DCM.
-If you are concerned about the diet you are currently feeding your dog, FDA recommends consulting with your veterinarian or a veterinary nutritionist to discuss the best and safest diet for your dog.
+If you are concerned about the diet you are currently feeding your dog, FDA recommends working with your veterinarian, who may consult a board-certified veterinary nutritionist, to determine the best diet for your dog's need.

-17. Is there a list of firms that have not had any DCM cases reported in connection with their food or that have gone through legally-required steps to show that their food is not a cause for concern?
+18. Is there a list of firms that have not had any DCM cases reported in connection with their food?

 Additionally, any reports of illness thought to be connected to food products are voluntary.
 We rely on pet owners and veterinarians to provide reports of illness, as well as clinical evidence to help document the case.
 Unlike in human health, there is no centralized reporting system comparable to the Centers for Disease Control and Prevention, which utilizes reports through medical professionals, consumers, and state, local and tribal health agencies.